juanber84/ladybug-plugin-monolog/README.md

 	/Users/juanber/Desktop/lady/index.php:18

-If you can put the output in other file try:
+If you can write the output in other file, try this:

 ``` php
 <?php